-Small intestine aspirate and culture is a laboratory test to check for infection in the small intestine.
+Small intestine aspirate and culture is a lab test to check for infection in the small intestine.

 A sample of fluid from the small intestine is needed.
-This requires a procedure called an esophagogastroduodenoscopy (EGD).
-For more information on this procedure, see EGD.
+A procedure called an esophagogastroduodenoscopy (EGD) is done to get the sample.

-The fluid is placed in a special dish in the laboratory and observed for growth of bacteria.
+The fluid is placed in a special dish in the laboratory.
+It is watched for growth of bacteria or other organisms.
 This is called a culture.

-Your doctor may order this test if you have signs of too much bacteria growth in the intestinal tract.
-This usually is not the first test that would be done.
+Your doctor may order this test if you have signs of too much bacteria growing in the intestinal tract.
+In most cases, other tests are done first.

 No bacteria should be found.